zahidaliayub/RevolutionVR-Final-RVR/README.md

 License
 -------

-Voxels Core is released under the terms of the MIT license.
+RevolutionVR Core is released under the terms of the MIT license.
 See http://opensource.org/licenses/MIT/ for more information.

 Development process
 -------------------

-Futher Developers work is handled by Michael Wheeler, Martin Repetto & Jonathan Heald alongside the Voxelus Team, Email community@voxelus.com
+Futher Developers work is handled by Jim Blasko (jimblasko@yahoo.com) and the RevolutionVR Team.

-If it is a simple/trivial/non-controversial change, then one of the Voxels development team members simply pulls it.
+If it is a simple/trivial/non-controversial change, then one of the RevolutionVR development team members simply pulls it.

 The `master` branch is regularly built and tested, but is not guaranteed to be